Bangladesh Navy - Modernization

 The navy also proposed increasing its personnel, setting up naval bases and training institutes.
 The proposals now await the government’s consideration.
 On manpower, the navy proposed increasing 4,000 personnel of various ranks in the next 10 years.
 The existing approved manpower of the navy as of 2009 was 17,000.

 The proposals include setting up bases for naval commandos, divers, rescuers and naval aviation, and development of a naval base in Mongla.
-Other proposals are installation of a junior staff training institute, navy hydrographic unit, oceanographic centre and operational sea training guide, and approval of the organogram of Khulna and Narayanganj shipyards.
+Other proposals are installation of a junior staff training institute, navy hydrographic unit, oceanographic center and operational sea training guide, and approval of the organogram of Khulna and Narayanganj shipyards.

 The navy was also preparing more proposals to this end for sending to the government for consideration.
 Those include setting up of a naval base at St Martine’s Island, submarine base, setting up a separate naval base in Dhaka, and restructuring the organogram of the naval headquarters and area commanders’ headquarters.